This post may contain affiliate links.

-After you’ve chosen your first method from the list below, you’ll need to set a bilingual goal for your child, create a short term and long term bilingual plan, and then activate community support to meet your goals.
+After you’ve chosen your first method from the list below, you’ll need to set a bilingual goal for your child, create a short-term and long-term bilingual plan, and then activate community support to meet your goals.
 But first- the methods!

 Method #1- One Parent One Language (OPOL)

-This method is pretty much what it sounds like.
+The One Parent One Language method is pretty much what it sounds like.
 In a two-language household, each parent speaks a different language.
 In the case that each parent speaks a different language, each parent could speak their native language.

 In some houses, one parent might be bilingual and the other is not, and so the bilingual parent would speak the language the other parent doesn’t.
 This helps with language development in two languages simultaneously.

 In the case where both parents are bilingual, each parent may choose which language to speak to the children.
 The Linguistic Society has a great article on how this helps children develop language skills.

 For a discussion on how One Parent One Language plays out in homes you can watch this video with me and bilingual expert Heather of Books del Sur:

-Method #2- Minority Language At Home ([email protected])
+Method #2- Minority Language At Home (ML@H)

-This is the method that I use with my kids 90% of the time.
+Minority Language at Home is the method that I use with my kids 90% of the time.
 The idea behind Minority Language at Home is that in the greater society a common language, or majority language, is generally spoken (in the United States, that language is English) and so at home, a different language is spoken.

 In our case, we speak Spanish exclusively at home, and English is learned outside of the home.
 Not an easy feat- but our children are totally bilingual so far, at the ages of 4 and 6.
 This method greatly increases the amount of time Spanish is spoken in our home.

-Here’s a video interview that outlines on exactly what I do with my kids and how it’s hard sometimes:
+Here’s a video interview that outlines exactly what I do with my kids and how it’s hard sometimes: